 We can determine the state of your veins with a simple test called venous ultrasound.

 This test can tell us if there is disease significant enough to treat and then we can offer different modalities.

-We can recommend anything from compression/support stockings to radio frequency ablation with a device that can be done at the office through a 2-3 mm incision and minimal discomfort. this is usually covered by insurance and helps prevent and/or minimize visible varicose veins and a more serious problem calle venous stasis ulceration.
+We can recommend anything from compression/support stockings to radiofrequency ablation with a device that can be done at the office through a 2-3 mm incision and minimal discomfort. this is usually covered by insurance and helps prevent and/or minimize visible varicose veins and a more serious problem called venous stasis ulceration.
 See below